mikkokallio/graphowl/README.md

 ## Current features of the app

-The main functionality -- showing graphs -- already works fine.
-You can also try and edit `config/dashboard.py`, especially the `title` fields and `layout` dimensions `x` and `y` to see how the dashboard view changes.
-The demo dashboard uses a snapshot from a live database, but that snapshot doesn't get updated, so changing `timespan` should be `none` because otherwise you'll get just a warning: "no data".
+The main functionality (showing graphs) works fine and now you can also configure the dashboard through the UI.
+Try to edit and save some attributes, especially the `title` fields and `layout` dimensions `x` and `y` and go back to the dashboard view to see how it changes.
+You can also add new graphs and data sources using the `+` button in those views.
+Instructions on how to configure those will be added later!
+Note that changes to data sources and such may break the graphs, but feel free to try that too, to see different UI messages.
+See also how your changes affect the `config/dashboard.yaml` file.
+The demo dashboard uses a snapshot from a live database, but that snapshot doesn't get updated, so `timespan` should be `none` because otherwise you'll probably just get a warning: "no data".

-You can also try out the different views on the left: The three icons below the owl logo take you to configuration views.
-Changing values and hitting the `save` button actually works, but the dashboard *is not* updated until you run the app again.
-(I'll fix that later.)
-Also, the `+` button (for adding new stuff) doesn't work yet.

 ## Documentation